madfam-io/plinto/docs/enterprise/ENTERPRISE_FEATURES_ROADMAP.md

 ## Executive Summary

-Plinto provides a comprehensive enterprise identity platform designed for organizations requiring advanced security, compliance, and customization capabilities.
+Janua provides a comprehensive enterprise identity platform designed for organizations requiring advanced security, compliance, and customization capabilities.
 This documentation outlines our enterprise-grade features aligned with Blue Ocean market positioning.

 ## 📋 Table of Contents